 Student body President William Warmke said the Office of Academic Affairs approached SG with a proposal that initially would have A&S fees paying for one-third of the costs necessary to keep the Library open this year, the Office of Academic Affairs paying for one-third and the Office of Student Affairs paying for one-third.
 Warmke said the Office of Academic Affairs later retracted their proposal, stating they wished to pay for one-fourth of the cost, have Student Affairs pay for one-fourth of the cost and have A&S fees pay for half the costs.

 In future years, Warmke said, A&S fees would be required to sustain the full costs of operation.

 “We believe A&S fees shouldn’t be spent on something as core and central as academics, which doesn’t even fall under our jurisdiction,” he said.
 “We believe that’s what you pay tuition for.”

-But, Warmke said, SG is considering other options, such as expanding the hours of the Marshall Student Center to be 24 hours — an option that would lie outside the jurisdiction of Academic Affairs, but provide students with a space to study.
+But, Warmke said, SG is considering other options, such as expanding the hours of the Marshall Student Center to be 24 hours that would be outside the jurisdiction of academics but provide students with a space to study.

 Miller said he is hopeful that the parties can come up with a workable solution for providing students with access to study space during those hours — one he said is hopeful that will be met as the semester picks up with academic intensity.

 “If there is a solution, it’s in collaboration,” he said.
 “Our students are lobbying for study.
 That says wonderful things about them.
 They could be lobbying for beer or pizza.
 But they’re lobbying for a space to study.”
 12